Shaunwei/RealChar/README.md

-# Realtime AI Companion
+# Realtime AI Character
-Realtime AI Companion is a revolutionary project enabling dynamic audio-visual interactions between humans and AI.
+Realtime AI Character is a revolutionary project enabling dynamic audio-visual interactions between humans and AI.
 Powered by Language Learning Model (LLM), it offers instant, natural, and context-aware responses, paving the way for a new era of interactive AI experiences.

 ## Prerequisites